CalistaJajalla/ftw-de-bootcamp/v2/calista.md

 ## 2️⃣ Setup – DQ Log Table

-We create a **central table** to store all DQ metrics.
-Each row represents one check.
+I created a **central table** to store all DQ metrics, with each row represents one check.
+Having a central log allows us to track historical DQ results, summarize KPIs, and build dashboards.

 ```sql
 CREATE TABLE IF NOT EXISTS raw._cali_insta__dq_checks